team18300/fssfll/lessons/mechsquare/mechsquare.md

 ---
-title: Squaring Up The Robot On Mission Model
+title: Squaring Up The Robot On A Mission Model
 subtitle: Learn how to square up on the mission model to improve robot consistency.
 ---